orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

   </h3>
 </div>

-This strategy demonstrates the usage of accessing a component&#8217;s public methods, thus manipulating it directly.
-This can be considered a tightly coupled architecture, however, for the purpose of this feature &#8211; it achieves a nice effect easily and can be disabled without affecting the robustness of the app.
+This strategy demonstrates the usage of accessing a component's public methods, thus manipulating it directly.
+This can be considered a tightly coupled architecture, however, for the purpose of this feature - it achieves a nice effect easily and can be disabled without affecting the robustness of the app.

-This strategy is used inside the &#8220;now playing&#8221; component.
-The component queries the &#8220;now playlist&#8221; component with &#8220;**@ViewChild**&#8221; decorator, thus, saving a reference to the component&#8217;s instance within the &#8220;nowPlaylistComponent&#8221; property.
+This strategy is used inside the &#8220;now playing" component.
+The component queries the &#8220;now playlist" component with &#8220;**@ViewChild**" decorator, thus, saving a reference to the component's instance within the &#8220;nowPlaylistComponent" property.

-Now, whenever the &#8220;**onHeaderClick**()&#8221; method is invoked in response to the &#8220;now-playlist-filter&#8221; component event, the &#8220;**nowPlaylistComponent.scrollToActiveTrack**()&#8221; method is invoked directly, scrolling the playlist to the active track element.
+Now, whenever the &#8220;**onHeaderClick**()" method is invoked in response to the &#8220;now-playlist-filter" component event, the &#8220;**nowPlaylistComponent.scrollToActiveTrack**()" method is invoked directly, scrolling the playlist to the active track element.

 ```typescript
 export class NowPlayingComponent implements OnInit {